jmariomejiap/codeQuality/README.md

 * After project is created use **projectId** as your token in your **CI/CD** environment variables.

-add [`CodeQualityCLI`](https://github.com/jmariomejiap/codeQualityCLI) as a dependency to the project to which you want to do codeQuality and follow its instruccions to how configure **CodeQualityCLI** to you **CI/CD**
+add [`CodeQualityCLI`](https://github.com/jmariomejiap/codeQualityCLI) as a dependency to the project to which you want to do codeQuality and follow its instructions on how to configure **CodeQualityCLI** to your **CI/CD**

-things to remember:
+Things to remember:

-Configure your CI/CD enviroment variable.
+Configure your CI/CD environment variables.

 ```
   CODE_QUALITY_SERVER_URL = https://<..........>/api/v1/commit